Richard-Phelps/bp-instant-chat/README.txt

 * Fixed bug where friends only warning would show even if the settings in both plugins was disabled.
 * Add the ability to add the chat page on any page using a shortcode

+= 1.5 =

+* Fixed bug where the name display setting could not be updated.
+* Fixed bug where certain wordpress tables couldn't be found in some queries because of the incorrect database prefix being used.
+* Added the ability to remove messages from a chat and add the messages back.

 == Upgrade Notice ==

 * Version 1.0 is working on WordPress version 4.5.2